CounterpartyXCP/Documentation/Tutorials/Dev_Tutorials/exchange_integration.md

 - Create a XCP holding address (or several primary XCP holding addresses).
 The address will hold deposited XCP funds for all users using the exchange.

-- When a user wants to deposit XCP, create a regular Bitcoin address for them (using the API of the Bitcoin Core instance that counterparty-server is connecting to).
+- Create a regular Bitcoin address for each user wanting to deposit XCP using the API of the Bitcoin Core instance that `counterparty-server` is connecting to.

 - Poll for deposits using `get_sends` [API method](/API.md), filtering for `asset==XCP`, `destination==deposit_address` and `block_index<=current_block_index-number_of_desired_confirmations`.
 Record the quantity of the send transaction and the transaction's `txid`.